Hey Siri, Should Artificial Intelligence Decide What is Safe Online?

 Should computers be allowed to make ethical decisions?

-I used the phrase “further and faster” earlier because that is exactly the plea that former UK Prime Minister Theresa May made to technology platforms in 2017, effectively placing national and international security upon the shoulders of these giants.
+I use the phrase “further and faster” because that is exactly the plea that former UK Prime Minister Theresa May made to technology platforms in 2017, effectively placing national and international security upon the shoulders of these giants.
 "Industry needs to go further and faster in automating the detection and removal of terrorist content online, and developing technological solutions which prevent it being uploaded in the first place,” May said at a terrorism prevention panel at the UN in 2017.
 In the four years to follow, terrorism prevention and modern content moderation practices would be a top priority for executives at Facebook, Google, Amazon, Microsoft, and Twitter.
 Under direct orders to go “further, faster,” the ethics and cultural liabilities of certain decisions were perhaps overlooked at best, or deliberately swept under the rug at worst.
 Effects of excessive social media use on developing brains?
 Disinformation campaigns guised as scientific think tank research?
 The delegation of nuanced decision-making to computer algorithms and AI?
 Further and faster they went, these giants, until last week, when a lone protestor came forward to stand in their way.
-Like Tank Man in Tiananmen Square on June 5, 1989, former Facebook employee turned-whistleblower Frances Haugen stood up, and said: “No more."
+Like Tank Man in Tiananmen Square on June 5, 1989, former Facebook employee turned-whistleblower Frances Haugen stood up and said: “No more."

 I’m writing this story with three primary intentions:

 - I aim to discuss some of the legal and technical history of content moderation, and bring to light one of the most prominent shortcomings in any model that relies on AI: "context blindness."